devhb1/gitdemo/readme.md

 readme from c2 !!!!!!!
-hello from c6 test 2
+hii everyone from dev-testuser

 well this is our first remote update on github

 on recievedd this update

+test user is skilled tester